 - 4.1.1 [LTR 1] Leak testing of the test articles shall be performed prior to initiation of and following the completion of each of the following applicable qualification, acceptance, and protoflight environmental tests: - a.
 Thermal testing (vacuum, cycle). - b.
 Vibration testing (random, sinusoidal, acoustic). - c.
 Shock testing (pyrotechnic, mechanical). - d.
 Acceleration testing. - e.
-Life-cycle testing (pressure, actuation, etc.).
+Life-cycle testing (pressure, actuation, etc.) coupled with any specialty testing such as radiation or commodity exposure.

-Exceptions are space vehicles and elements, which may be subjected to leak testing only prior to initiation of environmental tests and at the end of all environmental tests.
+Exceptions are space vehicles and elements which may be subjected to leak testing only prior to initiation of environmental tests and at the end of all environmental tests.